zemken12/batch-file-rename/README.md

 # batch-file-rename
-create a script that renames all files in a folder
+create a script that renames all files in a folder using python